-“When there’s a disconnect between what our inner ear is telling us, what our eyes see and how we are moving, our brain may not know how to process it,” Dr. Cherian says.
+“When there’s a disconnect between what our inner ear is telling us, what our eyes see and how we are moving, our brain may not know how to process it,” says Dr. Cherian.

 For example, you might become airsick because your eyes cannot see the turbulence that is tossing the plane from side to side.

-“The most common place to experience motion sickness in the car is in the back seat,” Dr. Cherian says.
-The front seat of a car, the forward cars of a train, the upper deck on a boat or wing seats on a plane may give you a smoother ride.
+“The most common place to experience motion sickness in the car is in the back seat,” says Dr. Cherian.
+“The front seat of a car, the forward cars of a train, the upper deck on a boat or wing seats on a plane may give you a smoother ride.”

 “Motion sickness can be worsened by reading or using your smartphone or by being on a windy road,” says Dr. Cherian.
-Try looking out into the distance, as this can help.
+“Try looking out into the distance, as this can help.”

-“The bands and bracelets are based on acupuncture or acupressure points,” Dr. Cherian says.
+“The bands and bracelets are based on acupuncture or acupressure points,” says Dr. Cherian.
 “In some patients, they can be quite helpful.
-The benefit is that they are cheap – less than $10 for the non-electric version.
-Also, they offer a drug-free option.”
+The benefit is that they are cheap because they’re less than $10 for the non-electric version.
+They also offer a drug-free option.”